matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### Move all scripts and post-processed data out of UCBDATA.
 This directory should be reserved exclusively for campus exports
     - Double save hash to UCBD2/ (top level or a separate directory called hashed) and timestamped directory
     - *Don't delete the encrypted file o/w you have to wait for the next data dump*
+    - verify data is encrypted before moving out of UCBDAta

 ## SQL DB Transition instead of pandas